Top

 Du’s attorney, Robert Morgan, declined to comment.

-The couple, which was arrested Thursday, remind silent during their court appearance and entered not guilty pleas.
+The couple, which was arrested Thursday, remained silent during their court appearance and entered not guilty pleas.
 The indictment includes an obstruction of justice charge against Qin for the dumpster incident.
 If convicted, the couple is looking at a maximum of 20 years in prison.

 Du and Qin, both U.S. citizens, were released on bond and ordered to stay in the Detroit area.